 Being informed is the first step, but there is a big difference knowing and experiencing the benefits of Qigong.
 Applying the practice of Qigong is a task of discipline and consistency.

 It is suggested that you begin with short bouts of practice daily and then build up to longer and more advanced practices gradually.

 Revitalize Your Health With Energy MedicineWhat would it be like if you could heal and revitalize yourself?

-And what if you could enjoy living in your own body more?
+What if you could enjoy living in your own body more?

-And as part of her mission to increase global health and wellness, she has decided to bring energy medicine to Mindvalley.
+And as part of her mission to increase global health and wellness, she has decided to bring Energy Medicine to Mindvalley.

 Have you ever incorporated Qigong into your life?
 How was it?
 Please share with us in the comment section below!